Pet AnimalsCat Breeds

 Maine Coon Cat

-The Maine Coon is a large and social cat, which may be why its character is associated with that of the “gentle giant”.
+The Maine Coon is a sizeable and friendly cat, and its temperament is often likened to that of a “gentle giant.”

 SCIENTIFIC CLASSIFICATION